ayoisio/cvs-innovation-demo/README.md

 * **Hooks:** Uses React hooks like `useState`, `useEffect`, `useCallback`, `useMemo`, `useRouter`, `usePathname`, and `useColorMode` for managing state, side effects, memoization, routing, and color mode.
 * **Markdown Rendering:** Uses `react-markdown` and `remark-gfm` for rendering Markdown content in messages and other components.
 * **Lottie Animations:** Uses `lottie-react` for displaying loading and checkmark animations.

-This frontend architecture provides a user-friendly interface for reviewing medical documents, interacting with the chat, and analyzing claims and language.
-The use of Firebase and React hooks enables real-time updates and efficient state management.